Covista: Rebranding from DeVry Education Group to Adtalem Global Education

+Operations

+Campuses and enrollment

+Adtalem's institutions operated approximately 130 campuses globally in 2018.
+Twelve of the 90 U.S. campuses were located in Illinois.
+In 2020, Adtalem's businesses operated 26 campuses in four countries and fifteen U.S. states.
+Approximately 90,000 students attended schools with a combined 6,100 faculty members.
+As of 2021, approximately 82 percent of the 140,000 students enrolled at Adtalem schools learned via distance education.
+In 2022, Adtalem operated 27 campuses and offered courses in 209 countries and territories.

+In 2026, Covista and Advocate Health partnered to create a pipeline to place nursing graduates in the latter's hospitals.
+The collaboration is focused on Chamberlain University and seeks to address the nation's nursing shortage.

 Leadership

 Stephen Beard, who was previously Adtalem's chief operating officer, became the chief executive officer (CEO) in 2021.
 He was appointed the chair of the board of directors in November 2024, succeeding Michael W. Malafronte.
-Beard was included in Time magazine's 2025 "Time100 Health" list of influential people in the healthcare industry, which subsequently earned him a Congressional proclamation.
+Beard was included in Time magazine's 2025 "Time100 Health" list of influential people in the healthcare industry.

 Chris Begley was the board chair in 2016.
 Daniel Hamburger and Lisa Wardell have previously held the CEO role.
 Wardell was appointed in 2016.
 She was the only Black woman to lead a Fortune 1000 company in 2018, according to Crain's Chicago Business.
 Wardell was also the board chair in 2019.
 In 2021, an analysis by the University of Illinois Urbana-Champaign ranked Adtalem in the top five Illinois-based public firms for both gender and racial diversity on the board.

+Finances

+In December 2016, DeVry Education Group agreed to a $100 million settlement of a lawsuit regarding deceptive advertising filed by the U.S Federal Trade Commission.
+Under the settlement, the group agreed to pay $49.4 million in cash to students and forgive $50.6 million in loans to students.
+In 2017, Adtalem lost approximately $4.6 million from the impacts of Hurricane Irma and Hurricane Maria.
+The company made a profit of $95.6 million in 2019 and lost $85.8 million in 2020, suffering from enrollment declines during the COVID-19 pandemic.
+In early 2024, Adtalem was targeted by a short seller and the company announced a $300 million repurchase program.
+In late 2024, Investor's Business Daily said Adtalem saw an average sales growth of fourteen percent over the last three years.
+For the 2024 fiscal year, Adtalem repurchased 5.446 million shares for approximately $261 million.
+In May 2025, the repurchase was completed and a new stock buyback program of up to $150 million through May 2028 was launched.